CopKH/MINI_BANK/README.md

 - Cick [this link](https://copkh.github.io/MINI_BANK/)
 - Login with user id:cp pin:3333
-- Trnasfer money with Transfer to : js  and Amount to : xxxx baht
+- Transfer money with Transfer to : js  and Amount to : xxxx baht
 - Close account with id:cp pin:3333